Paper Folding Machines Guide: Features, Uses, and Benefits for Modern Offices

 Laws and Policies Affecting Office Document Equipment

-Paper folding machines themselves are not heavily regulated, but their use within workplaces is influenced by several safety, environmental, and operational policies.
+Paper folding machines are not heavily regulated, but workplace policies influence their use.
+Safety, environmental, and operational guidelines apply to office equipment.

 • Workplace machine safety standards